I went to the Black Tie and Boots Texas State Society Inaugural Ball in January 2017. Here’s what happened:

 “No, I think he thought we could do something for him,” another friend replied.

 Jokes on him, though.
-He was talking to the least important group of people there.
+He was talking to the least important group of people at the Texas State Society ball..
 People who were wearing rented dresses, pinchy heels, and freely taking advantage of the open bar.

 There were a few actually important people there though, like a congressman I had campaigned for as a part of my government class in 2008.
 Little me had a huge crush on him.
 I remember thinking that he smelled really good, so I wobbled a little when I spotted him talking to a group of patrons nearby.